sivaramambikasaran/STC_2016/index.md

+#When:#

+Tuesday and Thursdays morning from 8:30 AM to 10:00 AM

+#Where:#

+Department of Computational & Data Sciences, SERC building, Room 102, Seminar Hall

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/sivaramambikasaran/STC_2016/edit/master/index.md) to maintain and preview the content for your website in Markdown files.